They say in real estate that the three keys to success are location, location, and location.

 - Strength and maltiness that pairs well with dairy, sweeteners, and chocolate.

 Assam Black Tea: Our Recommendations

-In my recommendations I focus on best value for the price.
+In my recommendations, I focus on the best value for the price.
 I will never compromise on flavor, taste, and enjoyment because there is simply no point to drinking bad tea no matter the price.

 And since I have crowd-sourced as many reviews as we can find, our recommendations include tea brands that have been put through the tea press, so to speak.

 Lastly, I have personally sampled many of the fines teas reviewed here.
 My goal is to sample them all.
-And know this: I would never recommend a tea that I did not find enjoyable nor worth the price, no matter how fine the tea may be.
+And know this: I would never recommend a tea that I did not find enjoyable nor worth the price, no matter how fancy the brand or revered the tea maker.

 There is no mistaking Positively Tea’s Assam Black Tea for anything other than what it is.
 This tea is bold and beautiful with all the maltiness that you should expect from Assam tea producers.

-Drink it straight or take it at breakfast with milk and sweetner, but either way this tea is authentic Assam black tea.
+Drink it straight or take it at breakfast with milk and sweetener, but either way, this tea is authentic Assam black tea.

 And as a bonus, Positively Tea works with Indian tea estates that are USDA certified organic.
 This means that no pesticides, herbicides, or synthetic fertilizers are used during the farming and manufacture of this black tea.